Talimeren Ao: Post-football career

-Ao studied at Assam Medical College in Dibrugarh, Assam.
+Ao studied at R. G. Kar Medical College and Hospital in Kolkata, West Bengal.
 He earned MBBS degree from there, and in 1963, returned to Nagaland where he was given the post of Assistant Civil Surgeon.
 He later became Civil Surgeon.
 Ao went on to be appointed as Director of Health Services of the Government of Nagaland, from which he retired in 1978.

+Personal life

+Under conventional Naga practice, Talimeren Ao's name could have read Subongwati Talimeren Ningdangri in full - father's name followed by son's name followed by clan.
+When Ao returned to home to Kohima as an assistant civil surgeon at the Civil Hospital in 1953, he met his future wife, Deikim Doungel, who was a staff nurse in the same hospital although she was 11 years younger.
+They got married and had two sons and two daughters.
+Their eldest child was a daughter, Ningsangenla Tally.
+She was followed by two sons Talikokchang "Akok"(b.
+1958) and Indianoba(b.
+1962) and again a daughter, Bendangmenchetla "Bendang", who became a badminton player and married her mixed-doubles partner.

 Death

 Early in 1998, Ao contracted seasonal influenza.
 Being already fragile of health and a diabetic, it led to further complications and deterioration.
-He was transported from Dimapur to Kohima, hospitalized and finally died in the Naga Civil Hospital, where he first served as Civil Surgeon in the early 1960s.
+He was transported from Dimapur to Kohima, hospitalised and finally died in the Naga Civil Hospital, where he first served as Civil Surgeon in the early 1960s.
 He died on 13 September 1998.
 He wished to be and was buried in the Naga Cemetery, Khermahal, Dimapur.
 He had two sons, two daughters and eight grandchildren.
-His wife Deikim Doungel, a Staff Nurse, also passed away in June 2018.
+His wife Deikim Doungel, a staff nurse, also died in June 2018 at the age of 89.